 - Sterling Music Room

 - Sterling Music Room is a living room turned exhibition space and salon in my Brooklyn apartment.
 While this project draws inspiration from many places, including the transformations of a Rococo period room now in the Victoria & Albert Museum, London, at its heart it is a response to the rising rents and current luxurification of New York City.
 Through planned events as well as chance encounters, Sterling Music Room will examine the possibilities and poetics of a critical and engaged domesticity under the conditions of late capitalism.
-The following website serves as a notebook and extension to the project:

 - June 2016